-Variations in interest rates could affect the Issuer's net interest income, which comprises the majority of the Issuer's revenue.
-Interest rate variations could adversely affect the Issuer, including the Issuer's net interest income, reducing the Issuer's growth rate or even resulting in Iosses.
+including the Issuer's net interest income, reducing the Issuer's growth rate or even resulting in losses.
 When interest rates rise, the Issuer may be required to pay higher interest on its floating-rate borrowings while interest earned on the Issuer's predominately fixed-rate assets may not rise as quickly, which could cause profits to grow at a reduced rate or decline in some parts of the Issuer's portfolio.
-Interest rates are highly sensitive to many factors beyond the Issuer's control, including increased regulation of the financial sector, the reserve policies of the Central Bank, deregulation of the financial sector in Chile, monetary policies, domestic and international economic and political conditions and other factors.